emanuelemariniello/Formula_1000/README.md

 # How to use

 Run the file Index.bat and follow the instructions on the CMD.
+In the report folder you can find a full detailed document on the project.